SasanLabs/VulnerableApp/README.md

 ```
 By default, if the version is not provided in the commit message, then patch is incremented.

-The updated version is used to create a tag for the latest published release on GitHub and DockerHub.
+The updated version is used to create a tag on GitHub and the most recent build on DockerHub.

 <em>Which version should be incremented?</em>